richard-strauss-werke/strauss-ODD/README.md

 ODD and ODD-related files for TEI / MEI encoding at the Kritische Ausgabe der Werke von Richard Strauss

 The schemata generated with this ODD target a form-based editing of TEI code in oXygen's Author Mode.
-In order to make these documents fully TEI conformant, they must be transformed by XSLT scripts created by the `make-acdc.xslt` script in the XSLT folder.
+In order to make documents created on basis of these schemata fully TEI conformant, they must be transformed by XSLT scripts created by the `make-acdc.xslt` script in the XSLT folder.

 Files
 -----